 The optimizations are listed in roughly chronological order.
 The table below gives a quick summary of the optimizations included in the default modes.
 The descriptions are brief and point to further reading.

-If you would like to add an additional optimization, refer to Graph optimization in the guide to extending Aesara.
+If you would like to add an additional optimization, see Graph Rewriting.

 When compiling, we can make a tradeoff between compile-time and run-time.
 Faster compile times will result in fewer optimizations being applied, hence generally slower run-times.
 For making this tradeoff when compiling, we provide a set of 4 optimization modes, ‘o1’ to ‘o4’, where ‘o1’ leads to fastest compile-time and ‘o4’ leads to fastest run-time in general.
 For an even faster run-time, we could disable assertions (which could be time consuming) for valid user inputs, using the optimization mode ‘unsafe’, but this is, as the name suggests, unsafe.
-(Also see note at Unsafe optimization.)
+See Unsafe Rewrites.

 This list is partial.